AndrewRedican/react-json-editor-ajrm/README.md

 5. Open `http://localhost:8080` in the web browser

-## Latest Release Notes [v2.4.7] - July 15, 2018
+## Latest Release Notes [v2.4.8] - July 22, 2018
-1. An issue where plainText propety from data returned by onChange was undefined has been fixed.
+1. An issue where quotes inside value strings were not escaped properly has been fixed.
+See [issue](https://github.com/AndrewRedican/react-json-editor-ajrm/issues/21)
-2. An issue where certain key names that require to be wrapped by quotes did not have any has been fixed.
-See [here](https://github.com/AndrewRedican/react-json-editor-ajrm/issues/21)
+2. An issue where empty strings were not accepted as valid key names has been fixed.
+See [issue](https://github.com/AndrewRedican/react-json-editor-ajrm/issues/22)
+3. An issue where negative numbers were not displayed has been fixed.
+4. Added `modifyErrorText` property which allows the developer to plug in a custom function to modify error messages.
+See [feature request](https://github.com/AndrewRedican/react-json-editor-ajrm/issues/23)
+5. An issue where percentage values were regarded as pixel values for `height` and `width` shorthand properties has been fixed.
+See [issue](https://github.com/AndrewRedican/react-json-editor-ajrm/issues/18)
+6. Added a testing framework to assure component quality.

+## Upcoming Features
+1. Core QA tests.
+2. Built-in localization support for warnings in different languages.
+3. Collapsible nodes to partially display contents of an object.

 ## Features